-okteto.yml is a manifest format for describing cloud native development environments.
-It declares the deployment target, the dev container, the working directory and other information required to deploy your cloud native development environment with okteto.
+okteto.yml is a manifest format for describing development environments.
+It declares the deployment target, the dev container, the working directory and other information required to activate your development environment with Okteto.

 A list of environment variables that will be injected into your development environment.
 If a variable already exists on your deployment, it will be overridden with the value specified on the manifest.

 Environment variables with only a key, or with a value that starts with a

 $ sign are resolved to their values on the machine okteto is running on, which can be helpful for secret or machine-specific values.